meltano/meltano/docs/src/handbook/README.md

 ## Trademarks

-Meltano is a registered trademark of GitLab B.V. in the USA and China.
+Meltano is a registered trademark in the USA and China.

 Further details, such as the registration number and certificate, can be found in the "Meltano" 1Password vault.